 Academic Freedom Bows To Political Ideology At Texas Public Campuses, PEN America, Feb.
 10, 2026.

-Texas Tech University Health Sciences Center: Administration Cancels Speaking Event Featuring Retired Third-Trimester Abortion Provider, FIRE, Jan.
+Texas Tech University Health Sciences Center: Administration Cancels Speaking Event Featuring Retired Third-Trimester Abortion Provider, Foundation for Individual Rights and Expression (FIRE), Jan.
 30, 2026.

 Texas Tech University: University System Issues Memo Cracking Down on Disfavored Concepts in Classroom, FIRE, Dec.
 12, 2025.